lyceum-eot/course-docs/docs/coursework.md

 #### Coursework contains two modules:

 1. Fundamentals

-> Fundamentals consists of the _basics_ of computer science.
+Fundamentals consists of the _basics_ of computer science.

 2. Implementation

-> Implementation module is where one applies the fundamental knowledge in practice.
+Implementation module is where one applies the fundamental knowledge in practice.

 ## Purpose of the coursework

-* The students of computer science not only needs to have a good understanding of the programming languages, also know how to use various tools to build a better app, and maintain their personal brand.
+- The students of computer science not only needs to have a good understanding of the programming languages, also know how to use various tools to build a better app, and maintain their personal brand.

-* The students should develop a programmer's mindset to solve the issue at hand, if at all one faces any problem while learning or while building an app.
+- The students should develop a programmer's mindset to solve the issue at hand, if at all one faces any problem while learning or while building an app.

+## Class Recordings
+Here is the **link for all the classes** that are conducted on our **BigBlueButton classrooms**:

+**__<a href="https://classroom.vrook.co/b/nik-p98-c2d" target="blank">CLICK HERE</a>__**